peterwvj/nextcloud/README.md

  ),
 ```

-One way to do this is by accessing `config.php` from your host machine (note that the name of your Docker volume might be slightly different):
+One way to do this, is by accessing `config.php` from your host machine (note that the name of your Docker volume might be slightly different):

 ``` bash
 sudo nano /var/lib/docker/volumes/nextcloud_nextcloud-data/_data/config/config.php